-b.
 Traditional Healing Ceremonial purposes (such requests shall be dealt with on a case-by-case basis).

-c.
 A case-by-case analysis by the Chapter Manager/Immediate Supervisor based upon the extenuating circumstances.

-2. Only regular status employees are eligible to request for salary pay advance.
+Only regular status employees are eligible to request for salary pay advance.
 Temporary employees are not eligible for any pay advance.